mca91/ITEWR_DC_Course/chapter2.md

 $$ \widehat{TestScore} = 640.3 - 4.93 \times CS, R^2 = 0.11, SER= 8.7 $$

-*Say a class room has 25 students.
-What is the regression's prediction for that classroom's average test score? <br> Don't forget: You can use the R console as a calculator!*
+Say a classroom has 25 students.
+What is the model's prediction for the average test score of such a classroom? <br> Don't forget: You can use the R console as a calculator!

 *** =instructions